worktheclock/nix.dev/source/tutorials/nix-language.md

 #### Search path

-Also known as “angle bracket syntax”.
+Also known as "angle bracket syntax".

 Example: